-For the sake of simplicity, we ignore these and consider termination insensitive non-interference and do not consider errors.
+For the sake of simplicity, we ignore these and consider termination insensitive non-interference and assume no error may arise and restrict to terminating executions.

 In the following, we still call this notion non-interference.

-Observation point: we search whether public variables observed at end point l{\vdash} reveal anything about private variables observed at end point l{\vdash} .
+Observation point: we search whether public variables observed at end point l{\dashv} reveal anything about private variables observed at entry point l{\vdash} .